-Director: Dr. Mark Pedretti
+Director: Dr. Marcus Weakley

 Troy Mikanovich is a doctoral student pursuing an interfield degree in religion and American politics at Claremont Graduate University.
 His research interests include secularization, the religious opposition to state ideology, and the responsibilities of religious studies as a discipline.
 Before coming to CGU, he received a BA in astrophysics from UC Berkeley and an MA in religion and social theory from the Graduate Theological Union.